 While the trail continued to climb steadily for the full 4km it did move into the trees and became more secure feeling – there were even a few downhill sections (which we actually kind of stood looking at with exasperation, dreading the downhill knowing we were just going to have to make up the elevation with another uphill).

-Off in the distance (and you can’t help but notice at a considerably higher elevation than you currently stand) you finally catch a glimpse of the magnificent waterfall.
+Off in the distance (and you can’t help but notice at a considerably higher elevation than you currently stand) you finally catch a glimpse of the magnificent falls.
+It doesn’t matter how many times I go up this trail, I stop and have a bit of a cry when I see them.
+They call to me.

 Which seems odd as they are 150′ tall and loud enough to make it hard to hold conversation – but as you reach the junction that leads off to the falls you can be so caught up in the uphill slog that you miss the sign and side trail on your right.

 Sitting by these falls is magnificent.
 I have no real words for the experience.
-It was my Mecca of sorts and my only regret is not sitting there longer.
-I will on my next adventure.
+They are my Mecca of sorts and my only regret is not sitting there longer.
+On my last trip I probably hung out here for an hour.

 Emperor Falls campground is 500m further up the trail.
 In our state, exhausted from a long day (ten hours on the trail) it was truly the longest 500m I’ve ever traveled.